ZeenatLawal/Directory-of-Restaurants/README.md

 ![screenshot](images/)

-Project requirements included using semantic HTML tags, CSS selectors, HTML elements box model (margin, padding, width, height), Bootstrap, creating UIs adaptable to different screen sizes using mediaqueries and using industry-standard tools (flexbox) to place elements in the page.
+Project requirements included using semantic HTML tags, CSS selectors, HTML elements box model (margin, padding, width, height), Bootstrap, creating UIs adaptable to different screen sizes using mediaqueries and using industry-standard tools (flexbox) to place elements on the page.

 The project was created using the [design](https://www.behance.net/gallery/25563385/PatashuleKE) of Matthew Njuguna & Sam Achola (Behance).

 The project has 3 web pages - the main page, the search results page and the details page.